-- Strong overall leadership of our legal-IP and compliance organizations to provide strategic legal support across the organization, including in respect of all aspects of drug development, manufacturing and commercialization, business development, and public company governance and securities matters. - - Managed, and achieved positive results in respect of, litigation matters, including dismissal (and successful defense against appeal) of a securities class action and voluntary dismissal of product liability litigation. - Collaborated cross-functionally on the Company's strategies and activities in support of securing FDA approval of LYBALVI and related communications with the FDA. - Led extensive shareholder engagement and preparedness efforts, collaborated with the Board and the Compensation Committee to address shareholder feedback on governance and compensation matters.
+- Strong overall leadership of our legal-IP and compliance organizations to provide strategic legal support across the organization, including in respect of all aspects of drug development, manufacturing and commercialization, business development, and public company governance and securities matters. - ✓+ Contributed significantly to the achievement of our financial and commercial, pipeline and corporate responsibility objectives in 2021, including: - Managed, and achieved positive results in respect of, litigation matters, including dismissal (and successful defense against appeal) of a securities class action and voluntary dismissal of product liability litigation. - Collaborated cross-functionally on the Company's strategies and activities in support of securing FDA approval of LYBALVI and related communications with the FDA. - ✓ + Contributed significantly to negotiation of a beneficial settlement with an activist shareholder that resulted in a favorable appointment of a new director to our Board in November 2021. - Led extensive shareholder engagement and preparedness efforts, collaborated with the Board and the Compensation Committee to address shareholder feedback on governance and compensation matters.